bexruzdiv/cluster_vault/README.md

 vault_server_3:   # * follower 2 ip address
 ```

 This allows you cluster metrics to `/v1/sys/metrics` path.
-You can use it with `true`
+You can use it with `true`.
+It allows you to build a monitor (via Prometheus and Grafana)
 ```
 prometheus: true
 ```